What Nobody Tells Midlife Women After They Decide to Leave Their Marriage

 The Messy Middle Is Where You Rediscover Yourself

-This is the part where you start to see how much of your identity was wrapped around your role as wife.
+This is the part where you watch your identity disintegrate.

 It’s the part where everything you knew to be true starts to vanish.
 Where you don’t know if you’ll ever feel whole again.

 Not because you miss the marriage, but because you’re grieving the part of you that was a wife.
-That was the matriarch of a family unit.
+The part that was the matriarch of a family unit.
 That had dreams and plans.
-The holidays, the traditions, the memories.
+That grieves the past and future holidays, traditions, and memories.

 It’s not just the leaving.